-See the following articles for performing basic tasks related to the Web Widget:
+For information about performing basic tasks related to the Web Widget, see these articles:

-For a complete list of documentation available for the Web Widget, see Web Widget resources.
+For a complete list of documentation about the Web Widget, see Web Widget resources.

 About the Web Widget

-The Web Widget is supported on the following browsers as of January 23, 2017.
+The Web Widget is supported on these browsers.

 Understanding the end-user experience

 In the Web Widget, you can enable components to combine knowledge base search, live chat, phone calls, and contact forms.
 The end-user experience depends on what options are enabled and whether agents are online.

 When multiple components are enabled in the Web Widget, components are presented to end users in a specific sequence, at different times, rather than all at once.

 Components are presented in this order:

 For more information about how visitors can use these components, keep reading.